tomedegroot/study-material/linux+LPICLevel1Exam1/upstart.md

 #Upstart Overview

-In older systems, sysvinit was used.
-This was the first process to run and started other services. sysvinit was also used to manage these services.
+In older systems, SysV init was used.
+This was the first process to run and started other services.
+SysV init was also used to manage these services, and this would be done via the `service` and `systemctl` commands

-A limitation of sysvinit was it could not start services in asynchronously. sysvinit had to wait until service A was started before it could start service B. As the servers grew, this slowed down the systems.
-Newer init systems act much like sysvinit.
-A lot of commands are backwards compatible.
+A limitation of SysV init was it could not start services in asynchronously.
+SysV init had to wait until service A was started before it could start service B. As the servers grew, this slowed down the systems.
+Newer init systems act much like SysV init.

 Upstart can start services in parallel (at the same time, asynchronously).
 It is still the first process to start (PID 1).

 ##scripts vs jobs

-###sysvinit scripts
+###SysV init scripts

-With sysvinit, you place bash script in */etc/rc[[:digit:]]/*:
+With SysV init, you place bash script in */etc/rc[[:digit:]]/*:

 ```
 root@t-degroot2:/etc# ls | grep rc[[:digit:]]